ImgBotApp/InternetNL/detail/web-tls/valid-protocol-FAIL_en.md

-connections allowed for certain insufficiently secure TLS versions:
+connections allowed for TLS versions not supported:
 {{protocols_bad}}